Richard Baltzer

-Richard Baltzer (Danzig, 1 June 1886 – Prague, 10 May 1945) was a German Lieutenant general during World War II who commanded several divisions.
+Richard Robert Karl Baltzer (1 June 1886 – 10 May 1945) was a German officer, finally a Lieutenant General during World War II who commanded several divisions.

 Biography

+On 6 April 1904, Baltzer became a naval cadet in the Imperial Navy before transferring to the Prussian Army and joining the Field Artillery Regiment "Prince August of Prussia" (1st Lithuanian) No. 1 on 31 March 1905.
+After WWI, he served with the preliminary Reichswehr and transferred to the police on 1 December 1919.
+On 16 March 1936, he rejoined the army as a colonel.

+World War II

 In the summer of 1939, during the mobilization for World War II, he was appointed commander of the 217th Infantry Division, which he led during the Invasion of Poland.

 On 1 October 1939, he was promoted to lieutenant general.
 After the Polish campaign, the division was initially used as an occupation force in Poland.
 In the summer of 1940, the division was transferred to France also as an occupation force.

-At the beginning of summer 1941 he led his Division in Operation Barbarossa in the attack on northern Russia.
+At the beginning of summer 1941 he led his division in Operation Barbarossa in the attack on northern Russia.
 On 31 January 1942 he was awarded the German Cross in Gold.
 On 15 April 1942, he was relieved of command and transferred to the Führer reserve.